k41ina/CatchTheAnt/README.md

 ## Project Overview

 Catch the Ant is a SwiftUI game designed to test and improve your reaction time.
 Once the game starts, players must remain alert.
-A randomized "Wait for it..." screen appears, followed by several bugs crawling across the screen—only one of them is the ant.
+A randomized "Wait for it..." screen appears, followed by several bugs crawling across the screen-only one of them is the ant.
 Tapping the ant wins the game, but tapping the wrong bug results in a loss.

 The goal is simple: **spot the ant, tap it fast, and beat your high score!** Perfect for casual play or competitive friends trying to out-react each other.